|Requesting Department||MUNICIPAL COURT|

 IMPORTANT NOTE: To receive credit for college, transcripts are required and must be received by the application period closing date.
 College transcripts should be attached to your online application.
 Applications without transcripts attached will be considered incomplete and will be rejected.
 Your transcript must be legible and include the following information: the university or college name, your name, the degree completed (if applicable) and the date the degree was completed.
 Student copies are acceptable.

-- Experience with rapid application development on the MAGIC Platform (or other programming languages).
+- Experience with rapid application development on the MAGIC or Visual Studio Platform.

 - Experience supporting Microsoft SQL or Oracle database administration.